6 Brilliant Intermittent Fasting Muscle Gain Hacks

 Visceral fat accumulates in and around vital organs, such as the liver, intestines, or pancreas.
 Thus, this intra-organ fat contributes to fatty liver, type 2 diabetes, and cardiovascular disease (Bray et al. 200714).

-Since the liver is the first place where visceral fat accumulates, it can lay the foundation for other metabolic diseases there through insulin resistance.
+Since the liver is the first place where visceral fat accumulates, it can lay the foundation for other metabolic diseases through insulin resistance.

 6. Gain Flexibility